compilerla/compiler.la/jobs/product_manager.md

 ## Compensation

-* Full-time contractor, starting in Feb 2022
+* Full-time contractor, starting in March 2022
 * Hourly compensation
 * Applicant will need to provide their own laptop computer
 * Remote work is expected and hours are flexible.